ethereum/remix-plugin/packages/engine/core/doc/tutorial/5-plugin-service.md

 }
 ```

-In this example we activate the service on activation, but **only the first time**.
+In this example, we activate the service on activation, but **only the first time**.

 Now let's register the plugin :
 ```typescript